pvk-developer/ATM/README.md

 - Free software: MIT license
 - Documentation: http://atm.readthedocs.io/en/latest/

-ATM is an open source software library under the [*Human Data Interaction* project](https://hdi-dai.lids.mit.edu/) (HDI) at MIT.
+ATM is an open source software library under the [*Human Data Interaction* project](https://hdi-dai.lids.mit.edu/) (HDI) at MIT by the [Data To AI Lab](https://dai.lids.mit.edu).
 It is a distributed, scalable AutoML system designed with ease of use in mind.

+DAI Lab is no longer actively developing ATM.
+Interested in developing and maintaining it?
+[Contact us.](mailto:dai-lab-atm@mit.edu&subject=Interest%20in%20developing%20ATM).

 ## Summary